Darky-Lucera/delegate/README.md

 }
 ```

-If you find yourself needing to distinguish between calling a const or a non-const function, you can employ the helper functions: getNonConstMethod and getConstMethod:
+If you find yourself needing to distinguish between calling a const or a non-const function, you can employ the helper functions: `getNonConstMethod` and `getConstMethod`:

 ```cpp